-Weather conditions, status of transport routes, potential causes for delays, border wait times, legal obligations that may include commercial licenses, driver's rest, traffic bans, truck scales weighing stations, chase vehicles, passport requirements, visas, locations of fuel and repair services, etc. should be investigated and must be taken into account prior to the onset of transport. must be considered as part of journey planning and well before the transport occurs.
+Weather conditions, status of transport routes, potential causes for delays, border wait times, legal obligations that may include commercial licenses, driver's rest, traffic bans, truck weighing stations, passport requirements, visas, locations of fuel and repair services, must be considered as part of journey planning and well before the transport occurs.
 Emergency contingency plans should also be developed that consider the factors listed here.

-Local, national and international laws and regulations as applicable in the countries of origin, transit, and destination must be investigated researched and complied with.
-Before preparing a live animal for transport, shippers must always obtain full information well in advance concerning import/export, in-transit permits, veterinary health certificates, veterinary import/export permits, CITES import/export/re-export permits or certificates, veterinary examinations, pre-arrival declarations, and clearance times, quarantine arrangements, ports of entry, border inspection posts and prohibitions or restrictions, which may include traffie transportation bans or likely disruptions, veterinary restrictions as well as restrictions for food and bedding provided for the animal.
+Local, national and international laws and regulations as applicable in the countries of origin, transit, and destination must be researched and complied with.
+Before preparing a live animal for transport, shippers must always obtain full information well in advance concerning import/export, in-transit permits, veterinary health certificates, veterinary import/export permits, CITES import/export/re-export permits or certificates, veterinary examinations, pre-arrival declarations, clearance times, quarantine arrangements, ports of entry, border inspection posts and prohibitions or restrictions, which may include transportation bans or likely disruptions, veterinary restrictions as well as restrictions for food and bedding provided for the animal.